 ‘GSM’ is to towels what thread count is to bed sheets.
 It stands for Grams Per Square Meter (GSM) and is simply a standard measure of the density of a towel.
 In a nutshell, the higher the GSM, the heavier and more absorbent the towel will be, and by extension the more it’s likely to cost, too.
 The GSM scale ranges from 300 up to 900.
 Anything over 400 GSM is considered medium-weight and anything above 620 GSM is usually heavier and the sort of towels you’ll find at day spas or luxury hotels.

-Lastly, value is obviously important.
-Bath towels are an everyday essential, which means you’ll want to strike the right balance between quality and price.
-Our survey found that Aussies generally spend about $30 on new bath towels, so keep this price point in mind when shopping and use our review to compare brands and find the sweet spot.
+Bath towels are an everyday essential, so you’ll want to strike the right balance between quality and price.
+Our latest survey found that Aussies generally spend about $29 on new bath towels, so keep this price point in mind when shopping and use our review to compare brands and find the sweet spot.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Below is the previous winner of Canstar Blue’s bath towel review:

 Antibacterial Surface Wipes Compared - November 1st